 Young students and beginners: 10-20 minutes a day

 Advanced students: 45-60 minutes a day

 - Students and parents will be advised which books to purchase.
 This is tailored to individual students.
 Examples of books are available on the website.
 Click here to see my Piano book library and buy your books.

 Does the studio accept adult students?

 - Yes.
 Adults of all ages are welcome, you are never too old to learn.
-Specific advice for adult students can be found in my blog.
+Learn more about adult piano lessons.